joshring/design-princples/README.md

 - Unit or integration tests are most valuable where something is critically important or it is non-trivial to validate something is correct
 - Conversely if we accumalate tests which don't really give us real confidence, we just burden ourselves with fragile test code to maintain

+# Tests requiring infrastructure
+- Prefer to avoid mocks, they can easily give false positives.
+- If something needs a lot of mocks and can't be replicated easily in Docker, it might be better to test against "testing infrastructure"
+- "testing infrastructure" gives us real signals about if the tests passed or not
+- If cost prohibitive then consider manual testing when that code has changed, which is expected to be rare.